Table of Contents

 “In my opinion we would repair a runflat tyre only if the customer says that he has had a slight loss of pressure and we can find an object such as a screw or nail within the legal area of a normal tyre puncture for example ¾ of the tread width from the centre of the tread outwards and the tyre had not run whilst in a totally deflated state, we would have to take the drivers word for this, so we always take caution and inspect the tyre for any signs of running under inflated, such as

 carbon dust or creasing and cracking on the inside of the casing.
 If we are not sure, we will always fit a new tyre.

 Can I replace run flat tyres with normal tyres ?

-In my opinion they should say that the two different types of tyres should not be mixed, but they say that you can mix them in an emergency, could the fact that the car owner just cant afford them be classed as an emergency.
+In my opinion, they should say that the two different types of tyres should not be mixed, but they say that you can mix them in an emergency.
+Could the fact that the car owner just can’t afford them be classified as an emergency?

 Ring your insurance company is the advice that I give to all you 2nd and 3rd hand BMW Mini owners when you fall on the floor at the cost of replacing runflat tyres.

-Pellon Tyre and Auto-centre offer car and van servicing and repairs to all makes of vehicles.
-Selling Cheap Runflat Tyres online from our website www.pellontyres.co.uk.
-Of curse, by using the tyre selector and choosing your tyre size.
-Offering courtesy cars to local motorists who need to go to work.
-Naturally, and leave their car with us for work doing.
-Official MOT testing station.
+Pellon Tyre and Auto-Centre offers car and van servicing and repairs for all makes of vehicles.
+We sell cheap runflat tyres online from our website, www.pellontyres.co.uk.
+Of course, by using the tyre selector and choosing your tyre size.
+Offering courtesy cars to local motorists who need to go to work Naturally, they leave their cars with us for work. official MOT testing station.